linjuajith/LinkedSignatureVIV/README.md

 ## Prerequisites

 The SigLVIV is developed in C language and uses gcc compiler.
-OpenSSL cryptographic library must be installed.
+OpenSSL cryptographic library and libssl-dev package must be installed.
 The program is compiled by,
 $ gcc SigLVIV.c -o siglviv -lssl -lcrypto and run by
 ./siglviv